 - What is the difference between online brokerages and an automated investing platform?

-- What is the difference between an automated investing platform such as M1, Betterment, and Robinhood and a Direct Stock Purchase Plan?
+- What is the difference between an automated investing platform like M1, Betterment, and Robinhood and a Direct Stock Purchase Plan?

 - How long after I open an investing platform account must I wait before I can begin trading?